-- h) complete at least nine (9) hours of graduate course work relevant to one's degree plan with a cumulative grade-point average of 3.5; - ii) complete a Degree Planning Sheet, approved by the advisory committee and the academic adviser, before the beginning of the semester following the initial taking of the Qualifying Examination.
+i) complete a Degree Planning Sheet, approved by the advisory committee and the academic adviser, before the beginning of the semester following the initial taking of the Qualifying Examination.
 If the Degree Planning Sheet is not on file with the academic adviser before the start of that semester, credit hours earned above nine (9) semester hours will not be counted toward the degree.
 Doctoral students should be counseled by their advisory committee before registering for courses.